HDembinski/numba-stats/README.md

 ## Usage

 Each distribution is implemented in a submodule.
-Import the submodule that you need.
+Import the submodule that you need and call the functions in the module.
 ```py
 from numba_stats import norm
 import numpy as np